-As of March 31, 2024, we employed approximately 1,900 employees, with approximately 70%, 26%, 2%, and 1% of our employees located in India, North America, Asia-Pacific, and EMEA, respectively.
-We consider our relationship with our employees to be good and a critical factor in our success.
+As of March 31, 2025, we employed approximately 2,200 employees, with approximately 68%, 28%, 3%, and 1% of our employees located in India, North America, Asia-Pacific, and EMEA, respectively.
+We recognize our employees as our greatest asset, and their well-being and growth are critical investments in our continued success.

 Our senior management team is responsible for developing and executing our human capital strategy.
-Agilysys' key human capital management objectives are to attract, retain and develop talent to deliver on our strategy.
-Accordingly, we seek employees who share a passion for technology and its ability to improve our customers' businesses in hospitality in accordance with our mission statement: helping our customers improve employee and guest experiences, with dedication to past, present and future customer investments in our products and services.
+Agilysys' key human capital management objectives are to attract, retain and develop talent to deliver on our business strategy.
+Accordingly, we seek employees who share a passion for technology and its ability to improve our customers' hospitality businesses in accordance with our mission statement: helping our customers improve employee and guest experiences, with dedication to past, present and future customer investments in our products and services.